nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can specify floating point literal even in exponential form (scientific notation)
+Floating-point literals can also be represented in exponential form, also known as scientific notation.
 ```java linenums="1"
 double d = 1.2e3; //valid